lex00/cloudformation_dataclasses/docs/INTERNALS.md

 ```

 This function:
-1. Finds all `.py` files in the directory
+1. Finds all `.py` files in the package directory
 2. Imports each module, triggering `@cloudformation_dataclass` decorators
 3. Exports all public names for the single import pattern